WajahatAliBasharat073/Pytorch-Playground/Project2/README.md

 ## Overview

 This project demonstrates image classification using PyTorch.
 The goal is to classify images of animals (cats, dogs, wild animals) using a convolutional neural network (CNN).
+The project is now **complete** and achieved **98.86% accuracy** on the validation set.
 The project is structured as a Jupyter notebook for easy experimentation and visualization.

 ## Dataset